 Our Bermuda counsel has advised us that, while the precise form of the restrictions on transfers contained in the Bye-Laws is untested, as a matter of general principle, restrictions on transfers are enforceable under Bermuda law and are not uncommon.

-Ownership Interest Held Directly or
+Ownership Interest

 SUBSIDIARIES OF RENAISSANCERE HOLDINGS LTD.